Thirty-six (36) PGA members of the Aloha Section teed it up today at Wailea Emerald in the 2015 Aloha Section Stroke Play Championship.

-Returning for a second time to the Philadelphia PGA Section, the PGA Professional National Championship brings together a field of 312 contestants representing The PGA of America’s 41 nationwide Sections.
+The PGA Professional Championship will mark its second visit to Turning Stone Resort and first since 2006.
+The Championship brings together a field of 312 contestants representing the PGA of America’s 41 nationwide Sections.

-The PGA Professional National Championship, carrying a $550,000 total purse this year, is broadcast (all four rounds) by GOLF CHANNEL.
+The PGA Professional Championship, carrying a $550,000 total purse this year, is broadcast (all four rounds) by Golf Channel.
 Following 36 holes of play, the field will be trimmed to the low 90 scorers and ties, and following 54 holes of play, the field will be trimmed to the low 70 scorers and ties.

-In addition to the Walter Hagen Cup, the PGA Professional National Championship winner also receives an exemption into the next 10 PGA Professional National Championships and exemptions into six PGA Tour events over a 12-month period.
+In addition to the Walter Hagen Cup, the PGA Professional Championship winner also receives an exemption into the next 10 PGA Professional Championships and exemptions into six PGA TOUR events over a 12-month period.

-Established in 1968, The PGA Professional National Championship roster of Champions includes the following premier Tour professionals: Sam Snead, Bob Rosburg, Don Massengale, Ed Dougherty, Larry Gilbert, and Bruce Fleisher.
+Established in 1968, The PGA Professional Championship roster of Champions includes the following premier TOUR professionals: Sam Snead, Bob Rosburg, Don Massengale, Ed Dougherty, Larry Gilbert, and Bruce Fleisher.

-The PGA Professional National Championship is presented by Club Car, Mercedes-Benz, and OMEGA.
-Supporting sponsors are Titleist/FootJoy, Nike Golf, TaylorMade-adidas and Ashworth Golf, and the PGA TOUR.
-GOLF CHANNEL is the official media partner.
+The PGA Professional Championship is presented by Club Car, Mercedes-Benz USA and OMEGA.
+Supporting sponsors are Titleist/FootJoy, Nike Golf, TaylorMade Golf Company, and the PGA TOUR.
+Golf Channel is the official media partner.
 The 41 Section Championships and the National Championship offer a combined purse of $1.5 million.